 The North Country Trail system is no stranger to gushing praise.
-One of the undoubted highlights of this soon-to-be 4600-mile beast, however, comes in the form of a slight but altogether sumptuous diversion comprised in the Manistee River Loop — a fairly new addition the Huron-Manistee National Forest’s network of trails which has quickly become one of the most popular hikes in the state despite its relative youth.
+One of the undoubted highlights of this soon-to-be 4600-mile beast, however, comes in the form of a slight but altogether sumptuous diversion comprised in the Manistee River Loop — a fairly new addition to the Huron-Manistee National Forest’s network of trails which has quickly become one of the most popular hikes in the state despite its relative youth.

 History & Ecology of the Area

 The North County Trail (which flanks the west side of the Manistee River on our featured loop), was created in 1980 thanks to a revision of existing legislation in the National Trails System Act.
-On the Manistee River’s east side, a coarse, rudimentary trail used by fishermen was developed into what is today the Manistee River Trail in 1992.
+On the Manistee River’s east side, a coarse, rudimentary trail used by fishermen was developed into what is today the Manistee River Loop in 1992.

 Four years later, the two trail segments were connected following the construction of the suspension bridge at the Manistee River Trailhead, making the 20-mile loop (minus the 3-mile extension to Seaton Creek Campground) that exists today and saving hikers the hassle of leaving a second car at the end of the trail in order to return to their starting point.